-If your static site system comes with some kind of app that will edit that site it is called a CMS - content management system.
-There is a blurry relationship between that and an editor with integrated static site generator capabilities.
-Also there there is no sharp distinction between online (internetty) and offline (on my laptop) editors, for all that I have tried to make one below for the sake of simplicity.
-Sometimes the local CMS can run on the internet.
-There are many options that veer to various combinations of these things.
+If your static site system comes with some kind of app that will edit that site it is called a CMS, for content management system.
+There is a continuum between that and an editor with integrated static site generator capabilities.
+Also there there is no sharp distinction truly between online (internetty) and offline (on my laptop) editors, for all that I have tried to make one below for the sake of simplicity.
+Sometimes the local CMS can run on the internet, sometimes that would be unwise or inconvenient.

-If you use markdown, which is the de facto standard markup for plain text blogging it might be a good strt to simply preview that in the old text editor.
+If you use markdown, which is the de facto standard markup for plain text blogging it might be a good start to simply preview that in the old text editor.
 If you are using some other weirder specialised markup, good on you but I will not cover that here since presumably if you know enough to do that, you know the consequences.

 For a combination blogging tool and encrypted markdown edition note storage you might want to use something like standard notes, which costs some money when you use the bells and whistles, although might be worth it if your notes include confidential ones.